mgrebenets/mgrebenets.github.io/_posts/2015-06-04-jira-id-in-git-commit-messages.md

 When the branch name is reversed, the last component is not first in the string, and that's exactly the component we are after, so get it with `cut` command using `/` as a separator. `cut -d/ -f1` splits by `/` and takes `1`st component.
 The result is `noitpircsed-4321-ARIJ`.

 Next reverse it back into `JIRA-1234-description` and at this moment we expect the string to start with JIRA ID.
 JIRA ID by itself is more than one capital letter, then dash `-` and then more than one digit, this is exactly what `[A-Z]+-[0-9]+` regex describes.
 If your project name is different, you can adjust regex. `grep` with the given regex and `-o` option will return the match `o`nly, which is `JIRA-1234`.
+Finally `head -n1` will take only the first match, that's in case you have more than one JIRA ID in the branch name.

 If the `TICKET` has a value, then modify current commit message by adding value of `TICKET` at the start of it.
 The commit message is actually a file and that file can be accessed via bash script `$1` variable. `sed` is used to find a beginning of the line `^` and add `[${TICKET}] `, but only once, which is controlled by `1` before before the `s/` parth: `1s/^/[${TICKET}] /`.